Manchester City withdraw from proposed Super League following fan anger and Guardiola criticism | Goal.com

 Sunday's announcement that 12 founding clubs - including City, Manchester United, Liverpool, Chelsea, Arsenal and Tottenham from the Premier League as well as clubs from Spain and Italy - were to set up a new breakaway competition was met with widespread criticism.

-Angry supporters and fan groups at City dismissed the move with banners placed outside Etihad Stadium, with further protests planned.
+Angry supporters and fan groups at City slammed the move as protest banners were placed outside Etihad Stadium, with further demonstrations planned.

 Why are City leaving?